Kyryo/sms-alert-service/README.md

 ## Request & response structure

 The API primarily consumes and returns JSON.
-It makes use of a number of HTTP verbs for manipulating and access resources.
 All calls must be accompanied by a JSON payload and a Content-type=application/json header.
-Below is a summary of the verbs the API recognises.
+Below is a summary of the verb(s) the API recognises.

 | Verb        | Interpretation                    | Expected responses |
 | ------------| ----------------------------------|--------------------|